sarrisv/Neo4j-Notes/Notes.md

     * Label Ex: ` MATCH (p)-[:ACTED_IN]->(m) WHERE p:Person AND m:Movie AND m.title='The Matrix' `
         * Finds all the nodes *p* that acted in any node *m* then tests if *p* has the *Person* label, *m* has the *Movie* label, and that if it does is *m* titled 'The Matrix'
         * MATCH equivalent: ` MATCH (p:Person)-[:ACTED_IN]->(:Movie {title: 'The Matrix'}) `
-        * Preforms better than `MATCH` if nodes have multiple labels
+        * Performs better than `MATCH` if nodes have multiple labels
     * Existence Ex: ` MATCH (p:Person)-[:ACTED_IN]->(m:Movie) WHERE p.name='Jack Nicholson' AND exists(m.tagline) `
         * Finds all the Person *p* that acted in a Movie *m* then tests if the *p* is named 'Jack Nicholson' and *m* has a tagline
     * Strings Ex: ` MATCH (p:Person)-[:ACTED_IN]->() WHERE p.name STARTS WITH 'Michael' `